Preparation of the Dossier

 The review processes that apply are summarized in the Delegation of Authority.
 For specific procedures see UCD 220AF and UCD 220.
 In addition to normal merit and promotion actions, Adjunct Professors are eligible to be considered for the following.

-Acceleration: Acceleration is a merit or promotion action that occurs prior to eligibility for normal advancement; i.e., the candidate can be considered for review if the record of performance has been exceptionally strong in at least one major aspect of the candidate’s position description since the last advancement and there was at least normal progress (i.e., very good to excellent) in all other categories.
+Acceleration: Acceleration is an action that occurs prior to eligibility for normal advancement; i.e., the candidate can be considered for review if the record of performance has been exceptionally strong in at least one major aspect of the candidate’s position description since the last advancement and there was at least normal progress (i.e., very good to excellent) in all other categories.
 Accelerations are not granted if any component of the record is below expectation.
-All AF series are eligible to be considered for accelerations; and the series, the rank, and the number of steps to be skipped determine if the action is redelegated to the Dean's decision.
+All AF series are eligible to be considered for accelerations for promotion actions only while under the Step Plus System.
 See Delegation of Authority.

-Appraisal Assistant Adjunct Professors in the School of Medicine undergo an appraisal; those in other Schools and Colleges do not.
-(UCD 220, IV.B): An appraisal is a detailed analysis and evaluation of an Assistant Adjunct Professor’s achievement and normally occurs in the fourth year at the assistant rank (APM 133).
+Appraisal (UCD 220, IV.B): All Assistant Adjunct Professors are expected to undergo an appraisal.
+An appraisal is a detailed analysis and evaluation of an Assistant Adjunct Professor’s achievements and normally occurs in the fourth year at the assistant rank (APM 133).
 The appraisal is intended to provide a candid assessment of the appointee’s performance and collegial recommendations for further career development.

 Five-year review (UCD 220, II.B): Adjunct Professors (like all faculty) must be reviewed at least once every five years.
 This review occurs during the fifth academic year since the last review.
 This policy ensures that the performance of every faculty member is evaluated at a regular interval.